maarten-pennings/cmd/README.md

 ## Full

 The [full](examples/full/full.ino) demonstrates the command interpreter with one command added `stat`.
-The `stat` command accepts a list of (hexadecimal) numbers and counts and adds them.
+The `stat` command accepts a list of (hexadecimal) numbers and counts and adds them, for example `stat 1 2 3` .
-`stat reset` sets the counters to 0, `stat show` shows the counters, and `stat 1 2 3` adds the numbers to the counters.
+`stat reset` clears the counters to 0, `stat show` shows the counters.

 This is a sample run